kfahn22/Flowfield/README.md

 2. Crop a sub-section from the image - I used a 32x25 pixel section.
 I initially tried using the whole image at a lower resolution, but the results weren't very good.

 3. Generate the grid image.
-There are a couple of ways to accomplish this.
-I have two different sketches in the [here](GENERATE_GRID_IMAGE).
-The simplest adapts some code from Daniel Shiffman to pixelate the image and then applies a filter to change the image to grayscale.
-The second uses the p5.FIP library to pixelate the image and then change to grayscale.
-Note that I decided to change to grayscale because I am only using the r value to assign the flowfield and though this is the best way to yield consistent results.
+I am using the p5.FIP library to apply pixelate and grayscale filters.
+Note that I decided to change to grayscale because I am only using the r value to assign the flowfield and thought this is the best way to yield consistent results.

  I haven't spend a lot of time playing around with this, but my preliminary efforts suggest it is best to use a very low resolution image and set the "pixelSize" to a small number.